-During the year the Board of Zanzibar Insurance Corporation had the following Board sub-committees to ensure a high standard of corporate governance throughout the Board.
+During the year the Board of Zanzibar Insurance Corporation had the following Board sub-committees to ensure a high standard of corporate governance.

 Investment Committee: This committee is responsible for the definition and implementation of investment policy and authorization of the placement of investment funds.
-The following were members of the committee as at the year-end:
+The following were members of the Committee during the year under review:-

 Name Position

-Mrs. Salama Kombo Ahmed - Chairperson
+Mrs. Salama Kombo Ahmed Chairperson

 Mrs. Fatma Mohamed Omar - Member

 Mr.Khalid Mohamed Mrisho - Member

-Mr. Imam Ali Makame - Member
+Mrs. Imam Ali Makame - Member

 Mrs. Safia Hija Abrass - Secretary

 The Audit Committee: This committee is responsible for all matters relating to policy implementations, internal controls, internal and external audit processes.
-The following were members of the committee as at the year-end:
+The following were members of the committee during the year under review:-